Deck Board & Materials Calculator

 There are several factors that determine how many boards you’ll need to form your flooring:

-- Size of your deck, which can be determined in either:
+- The size of your deck can be determined in either:

 - Total square footage

 - Length x Width in feet and inches (total length of your deck’s perimeter)

 - Board size

 - Spacing between deck boards